stelzinga/MF/Management_Framework.md

 - Performance

 #### Skills
-A Skill is the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution.
+A Skill is the learned ability to perform a Process such that the expected Result is yielded within the constraints and dependencies imposed on the execution of that Process.
 Skills are focused on "doing something".
-Skills are acquired through study and practice either through doing it at home or club, a classroom setting (school, university, evening school) or on-the-job training.
+Skills are acquired through study and practice by doing it at home, a club, a classroom setting (school, university, evening school) or on-the-job training.
+Skills are often divided into two main categories:
+- Soft Skills
+- Hard Skills

+Soft Skills are subjective and hard to quantify.
+They are often referred to as *people skills* or *interpersonal skills* and are developed over time, sometimes from a very young age.
+Soft skills are some of the most important skills underpinning good Management.
+Many of below Soft Skills have dependencies on each other:
+- Communication: ability to convey and share ideas effectively to a wide range of Stakeholders.
+- Flexibility: ability to accept new challenges calmly and without restraint.
+- Leadership: ability to help oversee Activities, guide initiatives and steer Staff toward the achievement of Goals through Leading.
+But also the ability to identify strong performers, and potential strong performers versus weak performers and people without potential.
+- Motivation: ability to keep going even in the face of setbacks.
+- Multitasking: ability to manage different tasks efficiently by prioritising them.
+- Time Management: ability to plan different tasks and track them such that they complete at the expected time.
+- Problem Solving: ability to analyse a problem efficiently to create a solution, including breaking up larger problems in smaller ones.
+- Risk awareness: the ability to recognise the potential for hazards, harm, incidents, losses, etc.
+- Imagination: the faculty of forming new ideas, images or concepts of objects not present to the senses.
+- Teamwork: ability to cooperate with others, ability to build, and rely on relationships.
+- Self-learner: ability to teach oneself new topics by finding and using relevant sources of information adequate for that topic and then studying or practising them.
+- Self-critical: ability to question oneself to improve the quality of one's output and to increase one's understanding of relevant topics
+- Self-starter: ability to see tasks requiring to be done and start working on them without being asked by someone else to do so.
+- Analytical: ability to collect, process and transform Data (records of fact) into Information (interpretation of facts) relevant to a topic
+- Strategical: ability to identify potential and actual Opportunities that grow Revenue and/or reduce Cost and/or reduce Risk under the constraints of potential and actual Threats given actual or perceived Strengths and Weaknesses of the Venture.

+Hard Skills are teachable abilities that are relatively easy to quantify.
+They are taught and acquired through books, classroom sessions, internet, but also on the job.
+Hard Skills are often but not always knowledge based.
+Hard skills can be recognised through diplomas and certificates.
+They include the following (the list is focusing on Service oriented Ventures):
+- Foreign Languages
+- Programming Languages
+- IT System Management
+- Mathematics
+- Accounting
+- Data Science
+- Project Management
+- Use of Venture specific Assets
+- Use of Venture specific Processes
+- ...

 #### Knowledge
 Knowledge refers to what is required in understanding topics involved in the Processes and is thus more focused on "understanding something".
 Knowledge can be obtained through self-study, classroom setting or on the job-training.

 #### Experience
 Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed similar Processes.
 This is referred to as Experience.
 Experience gives more weight to the relevance of Skills and Knowledge.
-Experience can be expressed as "Similar role for X years in Y type of company".
+Experience can be expressed as "Similar role for X years in company or department Y".

 #### Personality
 The Personality of a Staff is an important factor in the Staff's ability to fit in, and to grow within the Venture.
 Personality is not easily taught or trained and the result of multiple factors like upbringing, education, cultural background, life-experiences and life expectations.
-Various aspects are part of this characteristic: patience, being grounded, capacity to listen, capacity to share, empathy, etc.
+Various aspects are part of this characteristic: curiosity, patience, being grounded, capacity to listen, capacity to share, empathy, etc. Personality seems very similar to Soft skills (see above), but in the Management Framework Soft Skills are deemed more related to performing work in a certain way, whereas Personality says more how someone approaches life and people within his surroundings.
+Nevertheless, different Venture's may not consider Personality as separate and consider it part of Soft Skills, others may make the distinction.

 #### Performance
-The combination of above four elements drive the *potential* of a Staff and ultimately yields the ability of a Staff to perform.
-Performance is measured across three axis:
+The combination of above four elements drive the *potential* of a Staff and ultimately yields the Staff's ability to perform.
+In the Management Framework the concept of Performance is measured across three axis:
 - Dependability
 - Pro-activity
 - Leadership

 Dependability is defined as to deliver Objectives (Routines and Projects) on time.
-Dependability focuses on *What*, *When* and *How* to complete assigned, and thus known Objectives and their underlying Processes.
+Dependability focuses on *What*, *When* and *How* to complete assigned, and thus *known* Objectives and their underlying Processes.
 It is what most people have in mind when asked to review a Staff's performance.
-Dependability relates to the Staff's *competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
+Dependability relates to the Staff's *Competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
 - Adhere to the notion of "See the work", defined as "Identifying and following up on a need for effort to help others or oneself to complete a task without having to be told".
 It is a catchall and may not even be related to Objectives e.g. lifting a glass from a table when someone else cleans the table.
 It is a mindset thing!
 - Act autonomously, which includes knowing which Objectives to own based on Job Description as well as which Processes are involved and need to be executed how and when.
 - Take decisions in line with the authority granted with the Staff's role, as formalised in the Job Description (see below).
 - Understand Objectives and Processes involved to achieve them as well as the deadlines related to them.
 - Understand and consider dependencies on Resources (Assets, Staff and Suppliers) and other Processes (performed by oneself or someone else).
-- Plan work according to deadlines, expected Processing time and dependencies.
+- Plan work according to deadlines and the above understanding.
 - Prioritise Objectives according to urgency, quick wins and short/long term priorities, and readjust priorities dynamically based on circumstances.
-- Be analytical and pragmatic when assessing information
+- Be analytical and pragmatic when assessing information.
 - Ask the right questions to the right person.
 - Break down complex Objectives in simpler ones.
 - Escalate problems arising in completing an Objective.

-Pro-activity is defined as to act entrepreneurial i.e., self-initiate Objectives and (Sub-)Goals.
-Pro-activity focuses on *missing*, *ineffective* or *inefficient* Objectives i.e., parts of the Venture's Goals that are not met with existing Objectives and includes the capacity to:
+Pro-activity is to act entrepreneurial i.e., self-initiate Objectives and Goals.
+Pro-activity focuses on *missing*, *ineffective* or *inefficient* parts of the Venture and includes the capacity to:
 - See the bigger picture, being able to zoom-out of Objectives and seeing how Objectives feed into Goals and Goals into the Mission and thus the Venture's overall result.
 - Have a strong focus on the Mission and Goals rather than Objectives alone.
 - Understand if the Mission is only partially met and why